The enclosure method for inverse obstacle scattering over a finite time interval: V. Using time-reversal invariance: Introduction

 \section{Introduction}

-The so-called inverse obstacle problem is a typical problem in inverse problems community and the solution has several possibilities of applications for non-destructive testing, sonar, radar, to name a few.
+The so-called inverse obstacle problem is a typical problem in the inverse problems community and the solution has several possibilities of applications to non-destructive testing, sonar, radar, to name a few.
 See \cite{Is} for a survey about the uniqueness and stability issue.

 This paper is concerned with the reconstruction or extraction issue, in particular, its methodology.
-Succeeding to the previous studies about the {\it time domain enclosure method} for inverse obstacle problems governed by the wave developed in \cite{IW00, IEO2, IEO3}, we further continue to pursue various possibilities of the method itself.
-In \cite{EIV} the author has introduced a new version of the time domain enclosure method for inverse obstacle scattering problems using the wave governed by the wave equation in a bounded domain over a finite time interval.
-The method employs the Neumann data generated by taking the normal derivative of a solution of the wave equation in the whole space on the boundary of the domain and yields the maximal sphere that is centered at an arbitrary given point {\it outside} the domain and its exterior encloses an unknown obstacle embedded in the domain.
+Succeeding to the previous studies about the {\it time domain enclosure method} for inverse obstacle problems governed by the wave equation developed in \cite{IW00, IEO2, IEO3}, we further continue to pursue various possibilities of the method itself.
+In \cite{EIV} the author has introduced a new version of the time domain enclosure method for inverse obstacle scattering problems using the wave equation in a bounded domain over a finite time interval.
+The method employs the Neumann data generated by taking the normal derivative of a solution of the wave equation in the whole space, on the boundary of the domain and yields the maximum ball that is centered at an arbitrary given point {\it outside} the domain, and its exterior encloses an unknown obstacle embedded in the domain.
 The point is: it makes use of a {\it single point} on the graph of the response operator associated with the wave equation in the domain.
 The aim of this paper is to add one more point to this new version of the enclosure method.
-To clarify the essence of the idea we consider the same problem as \cite{EIV}.
+It is a combination of the {\it time-reversal invariance} of the wave equation and the new version of the enclosure method.
+As a result one can find the minimum ball, with a fixed center, enclosing the obstacle by using only single boundary measurement over a finite time interval.